AsPrisc/Priscilla/Research.md

 Have you ever wondered what might  happened if we are not able to attend to the red lights while walking, cycling or driving?
 It would be chaotic.
 Wouldn't it be?

-Previous research has suggested that  within a scene a great amount of perceptual information facilitates distractors avoidance, conversely; a great amount of cognitive information impede distractor avoidance (see, Lavie, 2005).
+Previous research has suggested that within a scene a great amount of perceptual information facilitates distractors avoidance, conversely; a great amount of cognitive information impedes distractor avoidance (see, Lavie, 2005).
 Attention Deficit Hyperactivity Disorder (ADHD) is characterises by the difficulty to avoid distractions (ADHD; APA, 2013).

-In my research I am trying to understand how our attention is capture while perceptual information (image scenes) and cogntive information (cognitive task) interplay.
+In my research I am trying to understand: how our attention is captured while perceptual information (image scenes) and cognitive information (cognitive task) interplay.
+Furthermore, whether a subclinical population with ADHD-like traits perform differently.

 # Current Work: